hyperknot/openfreemap/README.md

 I would have loved to use PMTiles; they are a brilliant idea!

 Unfortunately, making range requests in 80 GB files just doesn't work in production.
 It is fine for files smaller than 500 MB, but it has terrible latency and caching issues for full planet datasets.

+If PMTiles implements splitting to <10 MB files, it can be a valid alternative to running servers.

 ## Roadmap